sasjs/cli.sasjs.io/docs/lint.md

 ## Prerequisites

-Before using this command, you simply need to [install](/installation) the SASjsCLI.
+Before using this command, you simply need to [install](/installation) the SASjs CLI.
 It is NOT necessary to configure a `sasjs/sasjsconfig.json` file - the `sasjs lint` command can be executed from anywhere - including from within a git hook.

 ## Configuration